microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/02-multi-session-Hostpools.md

 [Previous Challenge](./01-Personal-Hostpools.md) - **[Home](../readme.md)** - [Next Challenge](./03-Implement-FSLogix-Profile-Solution.md)

 ## Introduction
-In this challenge you will create Azure Active Directory joined pooled desktops used as a jump box.
-After deployment you will connect to the jumpbox, deploy Notepad, create an Image and upload the image to the Image gallery.
+In this challenge you will create Azure AD DS joined pooled desktops.
+After deployment you will connect to the session host, deploy Notepad, create an Image and upload the image to the Image gallery.
 You will deploy a new hostpool and deploy 2 Session hosts from this image.
 Then you will provide Remote Apps to user